logo

 How to Become a Paralegal in Virginia

 There are no statewide requirements for Virginia paralegals, allowing paralegal candidates and legal assistants to take many career paths.
-Most entry-level paralegals in Virginia have a certificate or associate degree in paralegal studies or have a combination of education and real-world work experience.
-Many also choose to explore voluntary certification through a national or state association to be as competitive as possible when searching for job opportunities.
+Most entry-level paralegals in Virginia possess a combination of formal education and practical work experience.
+Following are the basic steps to becoming a paralegal in Virginia:

 1. Earn a degree or certificate in paralegal studies.

-Currently, there are no mandated minimum educational requirements for paralegals in Virginia.
-However, prospective paralegals and legal assistants are strongly encouraged to pursue a degree or certificate at one of Virginia paralegal schools prior to seeking employment.
-These programs typically culmninate in certificates, associate degrees, or bachelor’s degrees, and include practical training in professional skills.
-The American Bar Association (ABA) has approved six paralegal programs in Virginia.1
+It is strongly recommended that paralegals and legal assistants pursue a degree or certificate at one of Virginia’s paralegal schools before seeking employment.
+These programs typically culminate in certificates in legal studies, paralegal associate degrees, or bachelor’s degrees in paralegal studies, and include practical training in professional skills.
+The American Bar Association (ABA) has approved four paralegal programs in Virginia.1

 2. Gain experience.

 Through degree and certificate programs, paralegal candidates often receive on-the-job training through internships and job shadowing opportunities.
-Obtaining this level of experience is highly desirable for employers seeking entry-level paralegals.
+Gaining practical experience is highly valued by employers seeking to hire entry-level paralegals.
+Some paralegals begin their careers in entry-level roles, such as legal secretaries, and advance to paralegal positions as they gain experience.

 3. Seek certification, if desired.

-Although certification is optional for Virginia paralegals, voluntary paralegal certification can be highly desirable for employers who are seeking committed and knowledgeable paralegal candidates.
-Virginia paralegals can seek certification through national and state associations.
+Although certification is optional for Virginia paralegals, those with voluntary certification are often favored by employers seeking committed and knowledgeable candidates.
+Virginia paralegals can pursue certification through national and state associations.

 Search Paralegal Programs